JTHorn-eng/Chess-engine/README.md

-# Chess
+# ChessEngine
-Implementation of chess with Haskell and Gloss, a Haskell graphics package.
+Implementation of a chess engine in Haskell.